Eunhyuk0/Console_Tetris_with_C/README.md

-almost abide by the tetris guideline
+almost follows the tetris guideline

 This was my school project so there can be bugs :(